curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

 Oh dude, this is too much.
 You're a professional cult leader.
 How many have you started?
 What's the top purpose you made?

 Well, none of the purposes get attributed to me as being the first one to believe, because I'm stuck with this one.
-I started XYZ though, it went pretty big.
+I started XYZ [related to immortality] though, it went pretty big.

 Yeah?
 Let me check it out...
 Oh, purpose popularity...
 It had three people.
+Do you want to live forever?

+Yeah, of course.
+Don't you?

+I'm already immortal, or at least as close to it as I can get.

+How?
+Do you have some mind-uploading tech I haven't heard about yet?

+No. I'm going to live on through the people and organizations I've made an impact on throughout my life.

+That's not really "living", though.
+Aren't you scared of like, your body and brain dying?

+Of course.
+Just like I'm scared of a hangover.
+But I'm not going to spend all my effort figuring out how to stop it.

+Why don't you just die right now and get it over with then?

+Oh, I'm not trying to die.
+It's just that I'll die when it's the optimal path forward.
+It's far more optimal for me to be alive for now.
+But it's just about guaranteed that at some point in the future, it will be suboptimal for my mind and body to continue "being alive".

+Doesn't that terrify you?
+Doesn't that make you want to find a way to live forever?

+The "me" that would live forever will be an entirely different thing than the "me" right here and now.
+Completely unrecognizable.
+So I can choose to try to become that thing which isn't me, to continue surviving.
+Or I can spread "me" into everything else.
+I can help you and humanity and all of existence to continue surviving.
+Which do I pick?
+Either way, I'm going to continue living on through the impact I have on everything.
+The "other me" will probably be a waste of resources at some point - reducing the chances of everything else surviving.
+So I may as well focus on helping everyone else survive to the best of my ability.
+If that involves living for quite a bit longer, so be it.
+But I won't be living for "just me" - I will be living for everyone else.

+I see.
+So it's only the worthy ones, the people who help everyone else.
+They will live forever?

+If that's what you believe, a day will come that will make you sorely disappointed.
+Fear of death will find a way to kill you where love would let you live.
+But it's a good place to start.

 I thought you've done this hundreds of times before.
 There's a void underneath all the other voids.
 It's a bit too much for me right now.
 Please talk to me about anything else.
 I don't want to think about it anymore.